Write an Instagram Carousel Script With AI

 • What about reels-style 9:16 carousels?: Newer format, currently underused, gets a temporary algo boost on some accounts.
 Test against your 4:5 baseline; do not assume the win transfers across audiences.

-• How do I measure if a carousel worked?: Completion rate (slide 7 views / impressions) and save rate (saves / impressions).
-Comments are a bonus, not the primary metric; algorithm currently weights saves and shares highest for carousel reach.
+• How do I measure if a carousel worked?: Completion rate (last-slide views / impressions) and save rate (saves / impressions).
+Comments are a bonus, not the primary metric; the algorithm currently weights saves and shares highest for carousel reach.
+Watch slide-2 retention specifically — the re-serve mechanic means a weak slide 2 leaks both your swipers and your second-impression viewers.

 Tags: #AI writing #Social media #Workflow #Instagram #Carousel